TREASURIES-10-year yields at highest since November following strong retail sales data

 "The escalation of the conflict in the Middle East has contributed further to the inflationary angst that is defining the U.S. rates market at the moment," said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets.
 "The stickiness of realized inflation demonstrated via the Q1 data has only served to reinforce concerns that there is another leg higher in the offing."

-The two-year U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 8.8 basis points at 4.970%.
+The two-year U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 5.3 basis points at 4.935%, but remains slightly below its highs from last week.

 Comments by New York Federal Reserve President John Williams, who said in a Bloomberg TV interview Monday morning that inflation is not at a turning point and that he still sees rate cuts this year, helped limit the sell-off.

-A weaker-than-expected reading in the New York Fed's Empire State Manufacturing Index also offered support for Treasuries.
+A weaker-than-expected reading in the New York Fed's Empire State Manufacturing Index and an unchanged reading of homebuilder confidence after four months of gains also offered support for Treasuries.
 (Reporting by David Randall; Editing by Chizu Nomiyama and Jonathan Oatis)